DaniyalAhmadSE/SimplexMethod/README.md

 # SimplexMethod
-A python model to solve linear programming problems with the Simplex Method
+A python toolkit to solve linear programming problems with the Simplex Method